HMarzban/ned/README.md

 }); // @module.controller()
 ```

-in this example we have a module with the name of `<chart-static></chart-static>` so we get all these tags as an array with the variable name of `chart`, now you can point each index if chart tag and get property of `controller`.
+In this example we have a module with the name of `<chart-static></chart-static>` so we get all these tags as an array with the variable name of `chart`, now you can point each index if chart tag and get property of `controller`.
 in this `controller` call-site you can get these properties:
 ```javascript
 [Object]:{